Home Loans for Single Moms: Grants 2025

 The National Homebuyers Fund is a non-profit housing organization that offers affordable mortgage rates and down payment assistance for both returning and first-time buyers.

 The program provides up to 5% of the mortgage loan amount in down payment assistance, making homeownership more accessible for single moms.
-Additionally, it features a variety of assistance types, including grants and second mortgage loans, some of which may not require repayment, depending on the buyer’s eligibility and the specific terms of the program.
+Additionally, it features a variety of assistance types, including grants for single moms to buy a house and second mortgage loans, some of which may not require repayment, depending on the buyer’s eligibility and the specific terms of the program.

 Housing Choice Voucher Program